smartlegionlab/smartpasslib/README.md

 code = CodeGenerator.generate(6) # '4&TkIP'
 ```

-## 📝 Changelog

-### v1.0.3
-- Added tools for generating codes for two-factor authentication
-- Added tests

-> ⚠️ Note: Some deprecated methods will be removed in future versions

 ## 📜 Licensing

-This project uses a dual licensing system:
+This project is offered under a dual-licensing model.

-### 🆓 BSD 3-Clause License
+### 🆓 Option 1: BSD 3-Clause License (for Non-Commercial Use)
-- For non-commercial use
+This license is **free of charge** and allows you to use the software for:
-- For academic and research purposes
+- Personal and educational purposes
-- For open-source projects
+- Academic research and open-source projects
+- Evaluation and testing

+**Important:** Any use by a commercial organization or for commercial purposes (including internal development and prototyping) requires a commercial license.

-### 💼 Commercial License
+### 💼 Option 2: Commercial License (for Commercial Use)
+A commercial license is **required** for:
+- Integrating this software into proprietary products
+- Using it in internal operations within a company
-- For commercial products and services
+- SaaS and hosted services that incorporate this software

-- For enterprises using the code in proprietary solutions
-- For additional features and support
+**Important:** The commercial license provides usage rights but **does not include any indemnification or liability**.
+The software is provided "AS IS" without any warranties as described in the full license agreement.

-**To obtain a commercial license:** [smartlegiondev@gmail.com](mailto:smartlegiondev@gmail.com)
+**To obtain a commercial license,** please contact us directly at:
+📧 **smartlegiondev@gmail.com**

 ## Related Projects
 - [Console Password Generator](https://github.com/smartlegionlab/clipassgen/)